UCSDJonghun/CSE15L_Labreports-fa22/lab-report4-week-5.md

 ## The 'grep' command: Option -b

-* Display the block number at the beginning of each line.
+* Display the block number at the beginning of each line. useful : -B is the option which prints the specified N lines before the match.
+When doing a grep on a huge file, it may be useful to see some lines after the match.
 Example "ucsd"

 ```